For more information about using Shifter, please consult the documentation.

 Bringing Containers to HPC¶

 Containers provide a powerful method to increase flexibility, reproducibility and usability for running scientific applications.
 NERSC has developed and supports Shifter to enable users to securely run Docker images on NERSC systems at scale.
-A user can use Shifter to easily pull down an image from a registry like DockerHub and then run that image on systems like Cori.
-In addition, Shifter is designed to scale and has been demonstrated to run efficiently at even the largest sizes on Cori.
+A user can use Shifter to easily pull down an image from a registry like DockerHub and then run that image on NERSC systems.
+In addition, Shifter is designed to scale and has been demonstrated to run efficiently at even the largest sizes.

 Linux containers allow an application to be packaged with its entire software stack - including the base Linux OS, libraries, packages, etc - as well defining required environment variables and application "entry point".
 Containers provide an abstract and portable way of deploying applications and even automating the execution without requiring detailed tuning or modification to run on different systems.